Michael Clarke (cricketer): Late career

-Clark suffered a hamstring injury on 14 November 2014, which put him in doubt to play at the beginning of the 2014–15 Border–Gavaskar Trophy.
+Clarke suffered a hamstring injury on 14 November 2014, which put him in doubt to play at the beginning of the 2014–15 Border–Gavaskar Trophy.
 The series was rescheduled after the death of Phillip Hughes on 27 November, and Clarke was able to recover in time for the first Test at Adelaide Oval, for which Hughes was named as Australia's honorary 13th man.
 On the first day of the match, Clarke scored 60 runs before suffering a back injury (a flare-up of his degenerative back condition).
 He retired hurt from the innings, but returned to batting the next day.
 Because of his injury, Clarke couldn't play in his usual style and focused on wrist-work.
 He scored a century, finishing his innings with 128 runs.
 This was the last century he scored in his career.

 Clarke captained the Australian team for 2015 Cricket World Cup.
 Clarke starred in the final against New Zealand, top scoring with a score of 74 off 72 balls, as Australia won their fifth World Cup title.
 He was bowled when nine runs were required to win.

 Clarke announced that he would retire from One Day Cricket at the conclusion of the 2015 Cricket World Cup.
 Clarke played 244 ODIs, made 7907 runs at an average of 44.42 with 8 centuries and 58 half-centuries.
 He led his country in 73 matches, of which Australia won 49.

 Clarke captained Australia for the last time in the 2015 Ashes series.
 Clarke batted poorly during the series, failing to score above 50 in any innings.
 Australia lost the series after the fourth Test match at Trent Bridge with one match remaining.
 Following the match, Clarke announced that he would retire from international cricket at the end of the series.

 Twenty20 leagues

 On 1 May 2012, Clarke made his debut in the Indian Premier League for Pune Warriors India.

 In 2013, Clarke was named captain of the Sydney Thunder in Australia's Twenty20 Big Bash League; however, due to injury and international team commitments, he never actually played a game for the Thunder.

+He also signed with the Melbourne Stars ahead of BBL|05, being announced in April as captain and wearing Shane Warne's iconic number 23 in a two-season deal.
+However, he backed out of that deal in September of that year, taking an "extended break from cricket" after retiring from the international game, before announcing his retirement from all formats due to injury lot long after.